1924 Wisconsin gubernatorial election

 The 1924 Wisconsin gubernatorial election was held on November 4, 1924.
+Primary elections were held on September 2, 1924.

 Incumbent Republican Governor John J. Blaine won re-election to a third term, defeating Democratic nominee Martin L. Lueck and Socialist nominee William F. Quick.

-As of 2018, this marks the last occasion that Walworth County has voted Democratic in a gubernatorial election.
+As of 2022, this is the most recent instance of Walworth County voting Democratic in a gubernatorial election.